 Once the numerical values are assigned to each of the factors above, the hazard rating number (HRN) can be calculated by HRN = LO x FE x DPH x NP.
 The HRN number can then be equated with an overall risk level, using the table below.

-Occupli Consultancy is a leading provider of Machinery Safety Support to many clients nationally and internationally.
+Occupli is a leading provider of Machinery Safety Support to many clients both nationally and internationally.
 Our specialists provide practical advice, training, and machinery solutions to support your particular needs.
 Our team work to legislative requirements and benchmark against industry best practice.

 Read more about our Machinery Safety services on our website.
 Occupli Training also deliver IOSH accredited Machinery Safety training.